MalconH/todo-apps/01-basic-todo-app/README.md

 ## What comes next

-In `02-todo-app` I'll be adding the feature to cross and uncross each task out.
+In [02-todo-app](../02-todo-app/) I'll be adding the feature to cross and uncross each task out.

-> "It's not much, but it's hones work."
+> "It's not much, but it's honest work."
 >
 > _Some guy (probably)_